-- settings.
+- and the role of physiotherapy in promoting health and prevention in different settings.
 Are the general skills that a graduate will acquire? - Developing the ability to search, analyze and synthesize data and information,

 - Familiarization with autonomous and teamwork - Production of new research ideas - Ability to make decisions and adapt to new situations - Ability to work in an international and interdisciplinary environment - Promoting free, creative & inductive thinking